 Algorithmic traders with access to the data and technical know-how can create algorithms to incorporate massive datasets into their qualitative models.
 These algorithms can either be a source for quantamental investment ideas or part of an algorithmic trading strategy that executes automatically.

-The advanced arbitrage models made using large data sets give traders an edge over their peers who primarily rely on traditional techniques.
+The advanced arbitrage models using large data sets give traders an edge over their peers who primarily rely on traditional techniques.
 Datafication, or the process of converting qualitative information into data variables, is nothing short of a revolution.